 Dr Jennifer Fletcher

 My overarching interest is in cumulus convection and its interaction with the boundary layer and the large scale.
-I have previously published on Indian monsoon dynamics, monsoon depressions, the parametrisation of shallow and deep convetion, the dynamics and representation of stratocumulus-topped boundary layers, and on the meteorology, climatology, and clouds of marine cold air outbreaks in both hemispheres.
+I have previously published on Indian monsoon dynamics, monsoon depressions, the parametrisation of shallow and deep convetion, the dynamics and representation of stratocumulus-topped boundary layers, and on the meteorology, climatology, and clouds of marine cold air outbreaks in both hemispheres, with implications for climate sensitivity.

 In May-July 2016 I participated in an aircraft-based field campaign as part of the INCOMPASS project.
 With collaborators at Leeds, the Met Office and University of Reading, I analysed aircraft and ground-based data to better understand Indian monsoon dynamics.
 In particular I am interested in interactions between convective and large scale dynamics and how those interactions affect the spatial distribution and intraseasonal variability of rainfall in India.
 I am also interested in Indian monsoon depressions.